Los Angeles residents vote Cedars-Sinai No. 1 for quality medical care

-Cedars-Sinai also received top ranking in the Los Angeles region for several clinical care areas, including specialties in orthopedics, cancer, neurology, heart, plastic surgery, physical therapy, imaging, , weight loss surgery, and gynecology and obstetrics.
+Cedars-Sinai also received top ranking in the Los Angeles region for several clinical care areas, including specialties in orthopedics, cancer, neurology, heart, plastic surgery, physical therapy, imaging, weight loss surgery, gynecology, and obstetrics.

 "Every day our doctors, nurses and healthcare professionals strive to merit the confidence our patients place in us," said Michael Langberg, MD, senior vice president for medical affairs and chief medical officer.
 "It is a responsibility our staff takes very seriously."

 In all, 297 hospitals across the country received a Consumer Choice Award for the quality of their healthcare and their service as rated by local households.
 The research corporation said the hospitals' selection by their own communities reflects a "customer-centric" approach to healthcare.